Skip to main content

 Metabolic Syndrome

-Metabolic syndrome, the cluster of obesity, hypertension, insulin resistance, and dyslipidemia, affects approximately 60% of patients with moderate-to-severe OSA (Coughlin et al., 2004, European Respiratory Journal).
+Metabolic syndrome, the cluster of obesity, hypertension, insulin resistance, and dyslipidemia, showed up in 87% of the men with OSA in one study, compared to 35% of the comparison group, who were on average less obese (Coughlin et al., 2004, European Heart Journal).
 OSA is increasingly recognized as an independent component of metabolic syndrome rather than merely a consequence of obesity.

 Mental Health